 Drink driving in the UK - statistics and data

 Drink-driving collisions represents 17% of all deaths on the roads.
-Government statistics for 2021 (the latest public data) shows the number of incidents involving drink drivers is now at its highest level since 2009.
+This shows the number of incidents involving drink drivers is now at its highest level 15 years.

 This guide looks at the statistics relating to drink driving in the UK.